 I think it would’ve been good anyway, but after several hours skiing with mediocre technique, a suana, jacuzzi, and some time to relax on a heated tiled chair was pretty great.

 Our next step was Vail—my first time back since the infamous Vail Fail in 2018.
 The good news is that we didn’t accidentally do any black runs.
+If there are any accidents, then you can consider Bengal Law in case of a car crash..
 The bad news is the weather was not ideal.
 I take that back: for the experts in the group, the weather was great because they got to lap their favorite runs with fresh powder and very little traffic.
 For less-ambitious folks like myself, it was pretty gross.
 It was very cold (20s), windy, overcast and snowy.
 Visibility would spontaneously drop to almost zero.